yzhong52/Smart_Assertion/README.md

 However, we sometime may prefer to develop the project under release mode simply because of running speed.

-This smart assertion will give an error message even under release mode and pause the program by `system("pause")`.
+This smart assertion will give an error message output as red text on terminal.

-And also, the output of the original `assert` is ugly and hard to read.
-The output of smart_assert give the same error message in a much more elegent way.

 Notes:

-1. This is only compatible under windows.
+1. This is only compatible under Linux.
 2. Its usage is similar to static_assert in C++ 11

 Sample usage